 (C) Inmate personal services (e.g., car washing and waxing, barber shop, and hair dressing).

 (1) Any inmate personal services provided to employees shall be approved by the warden or designee.
 Personal services shall not be provided to employees who are on-duty if the employee must be present for the service to be performed.

 (2) An employee shall purchase in advance pre-numbered tickets for personal services through the industrial arts sales counter, cashier's office, or other method as approved by the warden or designee.
-An employee shall not tip an inmate for personal services.
+An employee may tip an inmate one ticket for personal services.